A fictional travelogue; four minutes to read.

 The day started out with a sixteen-mile bus ride from Quito to Mitad del Mundo—site of the hundred-foot-tall Equator Monument.
 At one point during the excursion, my wife photographed me standing astride the painted yellow line demarcating the hemispheres.

-My wife tells me that she first noticed something amiss when I repeated questions, over and over, as if they had never been asked.
+My wife tells me that she first noticed something amiss when I repeated questions, over and over and over, as if they had never been asked.
 I failed to recall exhibits just minutes after visiting them.
 My mind was unable to hang on to myself.

 Memory is an essential travel tool.
 Memory is where I deposit menus, guidebook information, receipts, tickets, performance times—all the detritus of a journey mapped and remembered.